-Based on research conducted by the Centre For Talent and Innovation, it was found that females did not feel they had the opportunities that their male counterparts did within tech jobs.
-Furthermore, if they went for roles that their male counterparts also applied for, they were less likely to get the role themselves and were not invited to apply for similar jobs.
+Research conducted by the Centre For Talent and Innovation, found that females did not feel they had the opportunities that their male counterparts did within tech jobs.
+Furthermore, women were less likely to be given a role that their male counterparts applied for.
+They were also not invited to apply for similar jobs.

 Another theme that came up was the lack of role models or mentors in the tech space.
-One woman at the recent tech event pointed out that even those that did get to a position of becoming a female role model were going to be in the minority and can’t be a role model or mentor for every woman in the business.
+One woman at the conference pointed out that even women that became female role models were in the minority and could not mentor every woman in the business.
 So we have to look towards men too.
-If you put all the onus on that one female role model, you’re going to break her eventually.
+Putting the onus on one female role model will break her eventually.

 So these are the four themes that came up as a result of the research findings and open discussion that took place at the tech Conference.
 However, it was not all doom and gloom.
-There were a number of really inspiring stories by women praising certain tech firms that have helped women to develop their careers and are encouraging women to stay in these tech jobs.
+Women shared a number of inspiring stories, praising tech firms for helping them to develop their careers.

-Lucinda points to four key areas which could help tech firms to reduce the talent drain and stop women from leaving tech jobs.
+Lucinda points to four areas which could help tech firms to stop women from leaving tech jobs.